paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

 A prior section 3222, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 176; Pub.
 L. 96–513, title V, § 502(7), Dec.
 12, 1980, 94 Stat.
 2909, related to authorized strength of Army Reserve, exclusive of members on active duty, prior to repeal by Pub.
 L. 103–337, div.
 A, title XVI, §§ 1662(a)(3), 1691, Oct.
 5, 1994, 108 Stat.
 2988, 3026, effective Dec.
 1, 1994.
 See [section 12002(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section12002/a&num=0&edition=prelim).

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159, § 806(b)(3)(B), which directed substitution of “authority that includes a cost estimate” for “authority that—” in introductory provisions, par.
+(1), and “(2) for the for the engineering and manufacturing development phase, or production and deployment phase, includes a cost estimate”, was executed by making the substitution for “authority that—” in introductory provisions, par.
+(1), and “(2) for the engineering and manufacturing development phase, or production and deployment phase, includes a cost estimate”, to reflect the probable intent of Congress.

+Pub.
+L. 118–159, § 806(b)(3)(A), substituted “the engineering and manufacturing development phase, or production and deployment phase,” for “a milestone phase” in introductory provisions.

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 1812(c)(1), (2)(A), (D), redesignated subsec. (b) of [section 2334 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2334&num=0&edition=prelim) as subsec. (a) of this section, substituted “Requirement” for “Independent Cost Estimate Required Before Approval” in heading, struck out par.
 (1) designation before “A milestone”, and redesignated subpars.
 (A) and (B) as pars.
 (1) and (2), respectively.

 Subsec. (b).
 Pub.
 L. 116–283, § 1812(c)(2)(B)–(D), redesignated subsec. (a)(2) as (b), inserted heading, substituted “[section 3221 of this title](./chapter-222-independent-cost-estimation-and-cost-analysis.md#section-3221)” for “subsection (a)” in introductory provisions, and redesignated subpars.
 (A) and (B) as pars.
 (1) and (2), respectively.